Verizon CEO says no Verizon Wireless buyout talks with Vodafone

-LAS VEGAS (Reuters) - Verizon Communications is not in talks with Vodafone Group Plc about taking full ownership of their Verizon Wireless venture, despite market speculation this week that such a deal could happen, Verizon’s top executive said.
+LAS VEGAS, Jan 9 (Reuters) - Verizon Communications is not in talks with Vodafone Group Plc about taking full ownership of their Verizon Wireless venture, despite market speculation this week that such a deal could happen, Verizon’s top executive said.

 “There’s no discussions about it,” Verizon Chief Executive Lowell McAdam told Reuters late on Tuesday at the Consumer Electronics Show in Las Vegas.